elizarov/PolyhedraExplorer/README.md

   * [ ] Design and implement a full-screen modern style
 * Backend
   * [ ] Render polyhedra picture by params

+### License

+Copyright 2021 Roman Elizarov.
+Use of this source code is governed by the Apache 2.0 license.